matoh/spending-tracker/README.md

-Spending tracker is a comprehensive web application designed to help manage expenses with ease.
-It allows you to track, categorize, and visualize financial data across multiple currencies, making it simple to stay on top of your spending habits and generate detailed reports.
+Spending tracker is a web application designed to help manage expenses with ease.
+It allows you to track, categorize, and visualize financial data across multiple currencies, making it simple to stay on top of your spending habits and create reports.

 ## Features

 ### 💰 Expense Management
-- **Add Expenses**: Create individual expenses with merchant, amount, category, description, and date
+- **Add Expenses**: Create expenses with merchant, amount, category, description, and date
-- **Bulk Import**: Import expenses from CSV (Expesify) files for easy data migration
+- **Bulk Import**: Import expenses from CSV (Expesify) files for data migration
 - **Multi-Currency Support**: Track expenses in multiple currencies (SEK, EUR, PLN, DKK) with automatic conversion
 - **Expense Categories**: Organize expenses across 10 predefined categories:
   - Benefits, Car, Fees, Insurance, Materials, Meals, Professional Services, Rent, Travel, Utilities